Bedi, Gujarat

 Bedi is a census town and port in Jamnagar Taluka of Jamnagar district, Gujarat, India.

 History

-It was a major port of Nawanagar State during the British period.
+It was a major harbour of Nawanagar State, a princely state during in British India.

+New Bedi Port

+In 2022 the New Bedi Port was opened in Jamnagar, Gujarat which will offer enhanced connectivity and a new dimension to trade and commerce in the Saurashtra region.
+It is being developed under ambitious Rs 100 lakh crore Gati Shakti Master Plan that offers multi-modal connectivity to more than 1,200 industrial clusters.The project was executed by Gujarat Rail Infrastructure Development Corporation (G-RIDE), the Gujarat government's joint venture with the Indian Railways.

 Geography

 Bedi is located at 22.5°N 70.05°E. It has an average elevation of 7 metres (22 feet).